The Best 360 Video Platform for You: Battle of the Socials

 Pro: Biggest upload limit per video of 123GB & live streaming / Con: Not compatible with all VR headsets

-Pro: Resolution of 8K videos for the future / Con: No live streaming 360 option
+Pro: 8K resolution supported for videos / Con: No live streaming 360 option

-Pro: Compatible with all VR headsets / Con: Not as much exposure or live streaming option
+Pro: Compatible with all VR headsets, smaller but more diverse audience base / Con: Not as much exposure or live streaming option